SEA SPURGE

 2nd July 2009, Ainsdale Sand Dunes, Sefton Coast, Merseyside.
 Photo: © RWD

-The yellow lobes of the flower have only short horns.
-They have no petals.
+The disc-shaped four yellow lobes have only short horns.
+Several tiny yellow spherical stamens poke out from the centre of the four golden yellow glands.
 The tri-bulged fruit turns brown and more wrinkly when ripe.
+Three double-pronged styles protrude from top of the fruit.

 8th July 2009, Hightown, Sefton Coast.
 Photo: © RWD

-The leaves are narowish and unlike Portland Spurge do not possess a prominent mid-rib on the under-surface.
+The leaves are narrowish and unlike Portland Spurge do not possess a prominent mid-rib on the under-surface.
 [Stems can be reddened, just like they are more likely to be in Portland Spurge].

 SEGETANE DITERPENOIDS